 I believe that the right mindset in life will allow you to do almost anything you want.
-Often those with a great mindset will do well in any field they turn their hand to.
+Often those with a great mindset will do well in a variety of fields.
 Finding a balance between being determined to push yourself, knowing when it is appropriate to do so, being critical when things don't go to plan and all while keeping positive and realistic is the key to a good mountaineering mindset.

 Most winter climbers in the UK probably climb comfortably below their physical limit and this is for good reason.
 Leaving a safety margin is vital to move quickly, efficiently and allow room to adjust if things go wrong.
-Getting on intimidating routes in the first place can be the crux.
-However before doing this it is important to have a good understanding of conditions and gear first.
+Simply getting on intimidating routes in the first place can be the crux.
+However, before doing this, it is important to have a good understanding of conditions and gear first.
 This way, when you do push the boat out you are still in control and a fall isn't going to be dangerous.
 You should have a solid understanding of your ability and the terrain that you're on to calculate when it's appropriate to try hard.
-Not all routes have gear at every turn.
+Not all routes have gear everywhere you want and so not all routes are ideal to push your grade on.

 In the mountains I found I made bigger advances in my progress when I changed my approach rather than any physical training.
 Controlling the limiting factors is vital to squeeze out every possible advantage.
 I have written a full article on the tactics that I use winter climbing which can be found here.